 Second, in stark opposition to the trends for MFs, NMFs that do not patent trade more than NMFs that do patent.
 In fact, the high share of NMF imports from China is driven by non-patenting firms.
 This result may not be surprising since wholesalers and retailers are particularly important for US imports from China (Bernard et al., 2010).
-In contrast, MFs' Chinese imports are about twice as large for patenting firms, raising the question about the extent to which offshoring and patenting may be complementary activities.
+MFs' Chinese imports, by contrast, are about twice as large for patenters, suggesting a potential complementarity between offshoring and innovation.
 The third row of Figure 7 highlights the fact that the majority of US imports from China are mediated by MFs and FMFs, and thus raises the possibility that aggregate measures of Chinese import competition may reflect offshoring by US manufacturers.
 We plan to investigate this possibility in a future draft.

 Finally, the third panel of Figure 7 shows that US imports from China by FMFs that patent surge starting in the mid-2000s.
 We examine these imports more closely in Figure 8, which plots overall US imports as well as US imports from China for the FMF cohorts described above.
 We find that FMFs' import growth is driven by the cohort that leaves manufacturing between 2007 and 2011.
 This cohort's total imports exhibit strong growth throughout the 1990s, and their Chinese imports accelerate after 2002.
-This cohort is also the one that displays the strongest growth in patent grants in Figure 4.
-These trends suggest firms leaving manufacturing after the Great Recession may have begun relying on Chinese production for physical assembly while continuing to innovate.
+This cohort also exhibits the strongest growth in patent grants in Figure 4.
+Together, these trends suggest firms leaving manufacturing after the Great Recession may have begun relying on Chinese production for physical assembly while continuing to innovate.
 We return to this potential relationship below.